 Implementation aspects of the public sector purchase programme (PSPP)

-In its implementation of the public sector purchase programme (PSPP), the Eurosystem intends to conduct purchases in a gradual and broad-based manner, aiming to achieve market neutrality in order to avoid interfering with the market price formation mechanism.
+In its implementation of the public sector purchase programme (PSPP), the Eurosystem conducts purchases in a gradual and broad-based manner, aiming to achieve market neutrality in order to avoid interfering with the market price formation mechanism.

 In principle, purchases of nominal marketable debt instruments at a negative yield to maturity are permissible.
 On 19 January 2017, the Governing Council decided on further details of how the Eurosystem will purchase securities under the APP with a yield to maturity below the interest rate on the ECB’s deposit facility (DFR).

 If these substitute purchases comprise marketable debt instruments issued by international or supranational institutions located in the euro area, such purchases will be subsumed under the 10% allocation for these securities in the PSPP (from March 2015 until March 2016 this figure was 12%).
 The remaining purchases of marketable debt instruments issued by international or supranational institutions located in the euro area will be conducted on behalf of the Eurosystem by the Banco de España and the Banque de France.

 The initial list of international or supranational institutions located in the euro area and of agencies located in the euro area whose securities are eligible for the PSPP is as follows: